perfect-schema/perfect-schema/docs/api.md

 ---

+#### :small_orange_diamond: _property_ `options`

+The options passed to the constructor, or an empty object if no option was provided.
+Modifying the options after the instance has been created may yield unpredictible results.

+---

 #### :new: __constructor__ `PerfectSchema(fields, options)`

 Create a new schema given the specified fields.
 Options are used only by plugins.